Frequently Asked Questions for Alumni

 What should I bring to China?

-We suggest that you bring three casual outfits, one business casual outfit, one business formal outfit or “Schwarz-Formal”, and cocktail outfit for the Reunion Reception, along with any outfits that you would like to wear for your travel days and for lounging in your room or exploring the city after hours.
+We suggest that you bring three casual outfits, one business casual outfit, one business formal outfit or “Schwarz-Formal” that includes your Schwarzman Scholars scarf or tie if you still have it, and a “festive formal” cocktail outfit for the Reunion Reception, along with any outfits that you would like to wear for your travel days and for lounging in your room or exploring the city after hours.
 Please be sure to bring sufficient prescription medication that you require for the duration of your stay (appropriately labeled and with a label that matches your own name).
 We also recommend bringing business cards, small token gifts for your friends, an N95 mask, and power adapters for your electronic devices.

 Do credit cards work in China?
 How do I set up WeChat payment or Alipay?